lisamarie616/beaches-angular-assessment/notes.md

 x add something to home page
-x factor out upvote/downvote functions from BeachesController into a service and from comments directive controller x refactor angular controllers
+x factor out upvote/downvote functions from BeachesController into a service and from comments directive controller x refactor angular controllers x add functionality to allow users to upload multiple photos to beaches

 * add field on beach index page to add comment (at top of comments)
 * add functionality to edit comments and only allow user who posted the comment to edit it